-Mixpanel’s Retention allows you to analyze the rate at which their users are re-engaging in certain behaviors over a fixed period of time.
+Mixpanel’s Retention allows you to analyze the rate at which your users are re-engaging in certain behaviors over a fixed period of time.
 This article explains how to interpret a Retention report.
 Learn about Retention report basics in this article.
 Learn about how to build a Retention report in this article.

-Retention only counts unique users; not totals.
-In other words, the user buckets will include every unique user that sent that event in that time window, starting and stopping at 0:00 of the beginning day and midnight of the ending day.
+Retention counts users; not event totals.
+In other words, each of the user cohort buckets will include every unique user that did the "A event" criteria in that time window, starting at 0:00 of the first day of the bucket and ending midnight of the last day.
 A customer can only be counted once per bucket, but can be included in more than one bucket.

-Interpret Retention over Time
+Retention Time Unit Buckets

 White boxes indicate that the data is still in flux and not set yet because the time is still ongoing.
 Hover over a white box to see when the last qualifying date for that bucket will occur.